Recession-proof business: what works and how to prepare

 How long does it take to recession-proof a business?

-Building recession resilience takes six to 12 months of consistent effort.
-Start by analyzing your financial position, building cash reserves equal to three to six months of expenses, and implementing the strategies outlined above.
+Building meaningful recession resilience takes six to 12 months of consistent effort.
+Start by analyzing your financial position and building cash reserves, then implement the cost management and pricing strategies outlined in this guide.

 Should I change my business model during a recession?

-Only make major changes if your current model isn't sustainable.
-Focus first on adjustments like reducing costs, improving cash flow, and strengthening customer relationships before overhauling your entire business.
+Only make major changes if your current model is not sustainable.
+Focus first on reducing discretionary costs and improving cash flow management before considering a complete overhaul.

 Disclaimer